General QuestionsClick on the question to reveal the answer.

 When are You Going To Clean Up The Mess In My Yard?

 Nobody likes a mess and we understand that, but to build fiber-optic lines we have to bury it underground.
 We work with multiple contractors who help us dig an area, put conduit piping underground, run fiber lines through that conduit, and then put the moved-Earth back into the areas that were dug out.
 We also put grass seed in the areas we dig.
 The goal after installation is complete, is to make your yard look as though nothing happened.
 We like to think long-term at Craw-Kan and installation might be messy for a short while, but you will have access to some of the fastest internet in the world, potentially for the rest of your life!

 Do I Have To Get A Phone Line If I Get Internet?

-A Phone line might be added to your account depending on your location.
-The best way to find out is to call us at 620-724-8235 and find out.
-If you have to get a phone line, because you live in a member area, the good news is you receive a capital credit check annually, which is a good portion of what your annual phone bill costs reflect.
+A landline phone might be required depending on your location.
+The best way to find out is to call us at 620-724-8235.
+If you have to get a landline, because you live in a member area, the good news is you receive a capital credit check annually, which is a good portion of what your annual phone bill costs reflect.